Simple Tips and Tricks to Stop Excessive Sweating with Diet

 Do you sweat too much?
-If so, it may have something to do with what you’re eating OR not eating.
-In a past blog post, we highlighted which foods cause you to sweat… Now we’ll cover some of the foods that can actually help reduce excessive sweating:
+If so, your diet may be to blame.
+In a past blog post, we highlighted which foods cause you to sweat… Now, we’ll cover some things you can add to your diet to help stop excessive sweating:

-The easiest and simplest trick on how to stop sweating (or reduce sweat) through diet is to stay hydrated with plenty of water.
-When your body is properly hydrated, it won’t have to work so hard to regulate your body temperature, and therefore, stop or reduce sweat.
+With diet, one of the simplest ways to curb excessive sweating is by drinking plenty of water.
+When your body is properly hydrated, it doesn’t have to work as hard to regulate your body temperature, less work = less sweat.
+Simple, yet effective!

 That creamy whole milk you love for dipping Oreos or dousing your honey cheerios may be adding to your sweat problem.
 Swapping your tasty rich whole milk for skim milk can be quite an adjusment, but it’s worth it when your pits don’t end up as soggy as your morning cereal.